phanxuanphucnd/arizona-nlu/README.md

 # Author

-Arizona-nlu was developed by Phuc Phan © Copyright 2021.
+`arizona.nlu` was developed by Phuc Phan © Copyright 2021.

 For any questions or comments, please contact the following email: phanxuanphucnd@gmail.com

+# Acknowledgement

+Our code is based on the unofficial implementation of the [JointBERT+CRF github](https://github.com/monologg/JointBERT) and [paper](https://arxiv.org/abs/1902.10909).